 But some experts say that, while extremely helpful to some people, a gluten-free diet doesn't possess the magical powers sometimes associated with it.
 So, why has avoiding gluten — a protein found in wheat, barley and rye — become so popular?

-"For people suffering from diagnosed celiac disease, which currently affects about 1 percent of Americans, a gluten-free diet isn't just a passing fad, it’s a necessity," says Sue Mikolaitis, RD, LD, CSND, a dietitian at Rush who specializes in gastrointestinal diseases.
+"For people suffering from diagnosed celiac disease, which currently affects about 1 percent of Americans, a gluten-free diet isn't just a passing fad, it’s a necessity," says Sue Mikolaitis, RD, LD, CSND, a dietitian at Rush who specializes in gastrointestinal diseases and helps patients in Rush's Adult Celiac Disease Program.

 When people with celiac disease eat foods containing gluten, it triggers an immune response in their small intestines.
 This response can wreak havoc on the inner linings of the small intestine and prevent the small intestines from absorbing needed nutrients.